goldenyz/react-perfect-scrollbar/README.md

 set the scrollLeft of the x-scrollbar

 ### Example
 A working example can be found in the `example` directory.
-Please run `npm run example` and open `http://localhost:8080/` in browser.
+Please run `npm run example` in browser.
+(Must run `npm run build` for the first time)

 ### License
 MIT